 Skincare acids are used for exfoliation.
 There are two different types: alpha hydroxy acids (AHAs) and beta hydroxy acids (BHAs).
 They both work to keep your skin glowing and bright by loosening the fluids that bind cells on the upper layers of your skin.
 Depending on how powerful it is, this shedding of skin cells could be visible to the naked eye (yeah, those flakes you’ve noticed after getting a face peel?
 Dead skin cells).

 According to Debra Jaliman, M.D., a board-certified dermatologist in New York, acids are a great addition to most skincare routines.
 “Skin types such as acne-prone and those with hyperpigmentation can really benefit from acids, [as they] help to slough off dead skin and bring out brighter skin,” she says.
-These acids can typically be found in “masks, cleansers, moisturizers and some body washes.”
+These acids can typically be found in “masks, cleansers, moisturizers, and some body washes.”
 You might find concentrated formulas by way of serums or some at-home treatments.

-Acne-Prone or Oily Skin: Salicylic, glycolic, lactic, and azelaic acid
+Acne-prone or Oily Skin: Salicylic, glycolic, lactic, and azelaic acid

 In your anti-acne arsenal, you might reach for a toner or cleanser formulated with an acid.
 These acids can help penetrate pores and reduce sebum, and should improve your skin.

 For severe acne, Jaliman recommends azelaic acid.
 “Azelaic acid brightens the complexion while visibly improving the skin texture and reducing the look of blemishes,” says Jaliman.
 “It helps fade the appearance of acne marks and other skin discolorations,” she adds.
-It’s also one of the best acids for hyperpigmentation, and can be great for treating rosacea and melasma.

 Dry Skin: L-ascorbic, glycolic, and hyaluronic acid

 For all skin types, Jaliman recommends hyaluronic acid thanks to its moisturizing properties, which “helps prevent water loss from the skin,” she says.
-“It’s
+“It’s super hydrating and has anti-aging properties,” Jaliman adds.
+Known for its water-retention abilities, it’s perfect for those who have fine lines.

 Mature Skin: L-ascorbic, lactic, retinoic, ferulic acid